zzxoto/full-stack-interview-project/README.markdown

 We need to create a simple Rust program to list the books available for a given stake address.
 We also need to be able to tell if a book exists

 1. Fork this repository.
+1. Create a branch off the `main` branch.
 1. Create a free account at https://www.tangocrypto.com/.
 1. Copy `.env.dist` to `.env`.
 1. Create a testnet app and copy your `APP_ID` and `API_KEY` into `.env`.